 Sunglasses – you'll find good sunglasses an essential item in your kit.
 The sun is harsh and they'll supply a great comfort in the field, while traveling, and by the shore

 Water bottle – a personal water bottle is recommended.
 We supply cold water during the dig from which you can supply your personal bottle.
 We have some Hippos field bottles for sale at a low cost.

 Swimming gear – do not forget our leisure time and bring your top of the fashion swimming gear, if you wish to enjoy the Sea of Galilee and even the Mediterranean during the weekends.

 Casual clothing – bring with you some casual clothing for after work and weekends.

-Please, do not arrive with two huge suitcases of clothes; it is not a survival expedition nor the Next Top Model competition!
+Please, do not arrive with two huge suitcases, it is not a survival expedition or a Top Model competition!

 Israel is very small and relatively very easy to get around, with a rather good net of roads.
 Public transportation is good though scarce during weekends (Friday noon to Saturday evening).